XuetingDeng/CS686-Packer-Terraform/README.md

 ##  Description of the Project

-- Create a custom Amazon Linux 2 AMI with Docker installed using **Packer**
-- Deploy a secure AWS VPC infrastructure using **Terraform**, with:
-  - Public/private subnets
-  - Bastion Host for SSH access
-  - 6 EC2 instances using the custom AMI

----
+This project automates the provisioning of AWS infrastructure using Terraform, creates a custom AMI using Packer, and configures EC2 instances with Ansible.

 ##  Instructions on How to Run